boada/data-science-interviews/answered.md

 **What is regularization?
 Why do we need it? 👶**

-Regularization is a tool to help prevent overfitting of our model.
-It adds a penalty term that increases as model complexity increases.
+Regularization encompasses a broad range of techniques used to penalize or otherwise avoid overfitting when we are training a model.
+In the simplest cases, it adds a penalty term that increases as model complexity increases.
 <br/>

 **Which regularization techniques do you know? ‍⭐️**

-L1, L2
+For linear models: L1 (lasso), L2 (ridge), elastic net For single trees: cost-complexity pruning
+For ensemble tree methods: sample bagging and feature bagging For neural networks: early stopping and dropouts

 <br/>

 **What kind of regularization techniques are applicable to linear models? ‍⭐️**

-Answer here
+L1 (lasso), L2 (ridge), elastic net

 <br/>

-**How does L2 regularization look like in a linear model? ‍⭐️**
+**What does L2 regularization look like in a linear model? ‍⭐️**

 L2 regularization penalizes the model with the square of the weights
 <br/>

 **How do we select the right regularization parameters? 👶**

-Cross validation?
+Plot the cross validation RMSE for each value of the parameter, and choose the value right after the elbow.

 <br/>

 **What’s the effect of L2 regularization on the weights of a linear model? ‍⭐️**